Ze-Austin/Ze-Austin/README.md

   Hello and Welcome! 👋🏾
 </h1>

 I'm a friendly Software Engineer, (non-practicing) Medical Doctor, Writer, Editor and Voice Talent who currently works as a freelancer in Search Engine Evaluation while studying at AltSchool Africa.
-I'm passionate about learning, teaching, web engineering, discovering & solving problems (in communication, software and hardware), creating & maintaining healthy connections, and having a positive impact.
+I'm passionate about learning, teaching, web engineering, discovering & solving problems (in communication, tech and health), creating & maintaining healthy connections, and having a positive impact.

 **Here's a quick summary about me**: